yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

 5. On the new Resource group blade, set the following:

-    a.  **Subscription:** Select the subscription you will use for all the steps during the lab.
+    -  **Subscription:** Select the subscription you will use for all the steps during the lab.

-    b.  **Resource group:** Enter something like "fabmedical-SUFFIX", as shown in the following screenshot.
+    -  **Resource group:** Enter something like "fabmedical-SUFFIX", as shown in the following screenshot.

-    c.  **Region:** Choose a region where all Azure Container Registry SKUs are available, which is currently Canada Central, Canada East, North Central US, Central US, South Central US, East US, East US 2, West US, West US 2, West Central US, France Central, UK South, UK West, North Europe, West Europe, Australia East, Australia Southeast, Brazil South, Central India, South India, Japan East, Japan West, Korea Central, Southeast Asia, East Asia, and remember this for future steps so that the resources you create in Azure are all kept within the same region.
+    -  **Region:** Choose a region where all Azure Container Registry SKUs are available, which is currently Canada Central, Canada East, North Central US, Central US, South Central US, East US, East US 2, West US, West US 2, West Central US, France Central, UK South, UK West, North Europe, West Europe, Australia East, Australia Southeast, Brazil South, Central India, South India, Japan East, Japan West, Korea Central, Southeast Asia, East Asia, and remember this for future steps so that the resources you create in Azure are all kept within the same region.

     ![In the Resource group blade, the value for the Resource group box is fabmedical-sol, and the value of the Region box is East US.](media/b4-image7.png)

-    d.
-Select **Review + Create** and then **Create**.
+    -  Select **Review + Create** and then **Create**.

 6. When this completes, your Resource Group will be listed in the Azure Portal.